 Bone Setting as a General Practice within Thai Massage

 Many receivers and practitioners are acquainted with the so-called “Bone Cracks” or “Cracking” in Thai Massage.
-Usually, cracking (or realignment) happens spontaneously and automatically during a Thai Massage session when muscles get relaxed: bones or joints simply go/flip back into their natural position, which feels and sounds like a “pop” or “crack.”
+Usually, cracking (or realignment) happens spontaneously and automatically during a Thai Massage session when muscles get relaxed.
+Often bones or joints simply go or flip back into their natural position, which feels and sounds like a “pop,” “click,” or “crack.”

-The massage practitioner can also deliberately help cracking or realign bones by using certain manual techniques putting pressure on surrounding muscle areas and support immediate realignment.
+The Massage practitioner can also deliberately help cracking or realign bones by using certain manual techniques to support immediate realignment and readjustment.
 This is typically done at the end of a Thai Massage treatment session when the receiver’s muscles are in the most relaxed state possible.

-In Thailand, we can recognize certain types of cracks being applied of which neck-cracks, back/spine-cracks, hands, fingers, feet, ankles and toe cracks are perhaps the best known.
+In Thailand, we can recognize certain types of cracks being applied, of which neck cracks, back and spine cracks, hands, fingers, feet, hip, ankles and toe cracks are perhaps the best known.